sirkingbinx/OculusReportMenu/README.md

 openButton2 = LS # left secondary in
 ```

-If you want to bind this to one button:
+If you want to bind opening the menu to one button:
 ```
 openButton1 = LP
 openButton2 = NAN